google-research/tensorflow-coder/UserJourneys.md

 ## TF-Coder helps you combine functions in clever ways

-Now let's consider another problem: Compute a 0-1 tensor that identifies the maximum element of each row of the input tensor.
+Now let's consider another problem: compute a 0-1 tensor that identifies the maximum element of each row of the input tensor.

 ```